briangmilnes/APAS-AI/apas-ai/rules/APASRules.md

 ### Parallel Spawn/Join Model
 - Implement multi-threaded chapter algorithms using `std::thread::spawn` for recursive branches and `join` to synchronize completion.
 - Avoid alternative thread-pool abstractions (e.g., rayon) so the parallel structure mirrors the textbook and remains amenable to Verus proofs.
+- **No Thresholding**: Do not use `PARALLEL_THRESHOLD` or similar input-size checks to decide whether to parallelize.
+APAS parallel algorithms should always use their parallel structure regardless of input size.
+The textbook's parallel algorithms are unconditionally parallel.

 ### MT Module Discipline
 - Any module whose filename contains `Mt` MUST deliver actual multi-threaded semantics: structure definitions must rely on `MtT` elements and internal synchronization (`Send + Sync`) rather than single-threaded `StT` shortcuts.